-In the phenomenon of cosmological acceleration (PCA), only nonrelativistic macroscopic bodies are involved, and one might think that here there is no need to involve quantum theory.
+At the present stage of the universe (when semiclassical approximation is valid), in the phenomenon of cosmological acceleration (PCA), only nonrelativistic macroscopic bodies are involved, and one might think that here there is no need to involve quantum theory.
 However, ideally, the results for every classical (i.e., non-quantum) problem should be obtained from quantum theory in semiclassical approximation.
 We will see that, considering PCA from the point of view of quantum theory sheds a new light on understanding this problem.